 The wait times in the Pharmacy varied widely.
 We discovered that this was because the pharmacy did not operate any kind of ‘first in, first out’ processing – the next prescription processed was the one on the top of the pile.
 This lead to very long delays for the prescriptions at the bottom of the pile.

 No tracking of prescriptions was in place, no one knew if the specific prescription was in process or at what stage.
 This led to a lot of firefighting and searching when a prescription was being chased.

 We reviewed the Pharmacies establishment and identified any staffing requirements and levels of competency required to dispense in line with the volume required.

 A process mapping activity was undertaken with professional staff in order to identify areas where improvement opportunities existed.

-In the Pharmacy dispensary, we identified the blockers to meeting the 2-hour turnaround required by the trust to meet required objectives.
+In the Pharmacy dispensary, we identified the blockers to meeting the 2-hour turnaround required by the trust to meet the required objectives.
 A review of the working practice needed to be undertaken in order to identify areas for improvement.
-Once we discovered there was no first come, first served system, we implemented this system.
+Once we discovered there was no first-come, first-served system, we implemented this system.
 This vastly improved wait times.
 Additionally, short interval control was implemented within the pharmacy in order to manage variation in demand across the day.